 When making a list of the best things to do in Yellowstone, it is hard for me not to include Thorofare.
 First of all, this is the place where you can be sure roads are at least 30 miles (48.2 km) away, and other individuals from your species are hard to find.
 For many, this is one of the most crucial things to know and love about Thorofare.

 Thorofare Trail can be accessed from Yellowstone Lake.
 You can enter from Bridge Bay, take a boat ride to the other side of the lake and then pick up the trail.
-More specifically, from Fishing Bridge, you have to drive for about 8 miles (12.8 km) east along Yellowstone Tale heading toward Cody (Wyoming).
-The Trailhead will be on the right past the Sedge Bay Picnic Area.
+More specifically, from Fishing Bridge, you have to drive for about 8 mi (12.8 km) east along Yellowstone Tale heading toward Cody (Wyoming).
+The Trailhead will be on the right, past the Sedge Bay Picnic Area.

-In fact, because of the remoteness of Thorofare, there are several important safety measures that you must know before doing a trekking day in Thorofare (you can visit the official Yellowstone National Park for more information here.
+In fact, because of the remoteness of Thorofare, there are several important safety measures that you must know before doing a trekking day in Thorofare (you can visit the official Yellowstone National Park for more information here).

-At the end of the Thorofare trail, you will reach the Thorofare Ranger Station – an outpost constructed in 1914.
-This place is known to be the farthest dwelling from any type of road in the continental U.S. The Thorofare Ranger Station and its forests and willows (among others) pretty much succeed in making you feel like you are very, very far from any human settlement…well, as long as you don’t pay attention to the outpost.
+At the end of the Thorofare trail, you will find the Thorofare Ranger Station – an outpost constructed in 1914.
+This place is known to be the farthest dwelling from any type of road in the continental U.S. Among other stuff, the station has a publicly-exposed message book where you can write something about your trekking experience on theThorofare trail.

 It is worth mentioning that Thorofare’s wilderness comes with a price.
 Unlike other places in Yellowstone National Park, this area has special travel restrictions.
 As such, if you are considering visiting Thorofare, you must know the conditions under which you can visit the area.
 For more information, check the park’s governmental website here.